 There may be some truth that anyone who claims to be suffering writer’s block just needs to be more self-disciplined.
-But there’s also some truth in saying that an injured runner could finish the race if they only had more self-discipline: it’s possible to run through some injuries, but sometimes the cost is exacerbating the injury.
-Instead of dismissing people who say they suffer from writer’s block, it is possible instead to examine the causes of their struggles and to work to eliminate any barriers to writing successfully.
-The place to start is to inquire about why people might say they experience writer’s block.
+But there’s also some truth in saying that an injured runner could finish the race if they only had more self-discipline: it’s possible to run through some injuries at the cost of exacerbating the injury.
+Instead of dismissing people who say they suffer from writer’s block, it is possible to examine the causes of their struggles and to work to eliminate any barriers to their writing successfully.
+The place to start is to inquire about why people say they experience writer’s block.

 Writer’s Block isn’t a simple pathology

 “Writer’s block” does not exist in the same sense that COVID-19 exists.
 There is no single identifiable external pathogen that creates writer’s block.
 Perhaps, if we want to split hairs, we can argue that writer’s block doesn’t exist because we can’t identify that single specific pathology.
-But, if we listen to actual writers who are struggling with their projects, it makes sense to consider the idea of writer’s block because the term makes sense to many people who struggle to write.
-There are people who are very self-disciplined but who still struggle to write, and it seems a little facile to say just “well, no matter how much self-discipline you show in the rest of your life, it you’re not writing, you need more self-discipline.”
+But, if we listen to actual writers who are struggling with their projects, it makes sense to consider the idea of writer’s block because the term makes sense to many struggling writers.
+There are people who are very self-disciplined but who still struggle to write, and it seems a little facile to say, “well, no matter how much self-discipline you show in the rest of your life, it you’re not writing, you need more self-discipline.”

 Saying “writer’s block” doesn’t exist is a little like saying depression doesn’t exist: there is no single simple pathology to encompass all the different forms of depression, but we accept the existence of depression because we can observe patterns of behavior that fit the rubric of depression, even if the causes of that behavior are varied.
 Writer’s block deserves similar consideration: we can observe a pattern of behavior whose causes may be varied.